Frolic and detour: Underlying rule of liability

-What constitutes a frolic vs. a detour
+What constitutes a frolic and a detour

 To constitute a frolic or detour, the activity must be unrelated to the employer's business.
 However, in order for liability to be absolved, the employee must be engaged in a frolic, and not simply a detour (which may or may not result in absolution depending on additional circumstances).
 For example, when a delivery truck driver takes a longer route to the location he is supposed to deliver packages to because he wants to, say, see a new controversial billboard put up in town that has caused some public debate, he has merely taken a detour from his primary role as an employee/agent of the delivery company.
 Were he to negligently hit a pedestrian, his employer could likely still face the prospect of vicarious liability.

 Conversely, if the same delivery truck driver decided to skip work for a few hours to catch a baseball game and, en route to the game he struck a pedestrian, his employer/principal would likely avoid liability, as the driver/employee/agent's actions have constituted a frolic, and his negligent actions occurred in furtherance of an act wholly separate from his employment, even though technically he is being paid during that time by his employer/principal.

 Factors relevant to determining whether an individual was engaged in a frolic or detour in a specific circumstance include, but are not limited to the following: